Doing Business in Sao Tome and Principe

 - Economic Community of Central African States (ECCAS)

 Sao Tome and Principe is a member of:

 - African Union (AU)

 - Afro-Arab cooperation - Arab Bank for Economic Development in Africa (BADEA)

 - Africa-South America Summit (ASA)

-- World Bank (WB), United Nations (UN), International Monetary Fund (IMF), World Trade Organization (WTO)
+- World Bank (WB), United Nations (UN), International Monetary Fund (IMF), World Trade Organisation (WTO)